1. Have Routine Checkups

 6. Get As Much Rest As Needed

 Your body needs at least 7 hours of sleep to function properly.
 However, getting 8 or more hours of sleep can improve your health.
 Surprisingly, it can lower your blood pressure.
-During sleep, your heart is getting a break from pumping blood to your body throughout the waking hours.
+During sleep, your heart gets a break from pumping blood to your body throughout the waking hours.
 Less stress on the heart means a healthier heart.

 7. Cut Out Any Unnecessary Stress